 - Malta has a rich cultural legacy, so you can enjoy everything this island state has to offer.

 - With a varied and extensive history, Malta attracts like a magnet tourists from all countries of the world.

 - Another important aspect is the climate, particularly pleasant with over 300 days of sunshine per year.

 - With incredible Baroque architecture, Valletta, the capital of the island state, is among the destinations of those interested in retiring to Malta.

 - Malta has a booming economy and a stable business environment, which makes this country a top destination for relocation.

 Short facts about retirement and community in Malta

-Malta is a small insular state that welcomes foreigners interested in the available retirement programmes.
+Malta is a small insular state that welcomes foreigners interested in the available retirement programs.
 The country is known for its excellent warm weather, great cities and places to visit, varied events, and a great community to join from the beginning.
-Gozo is a Maltese city preferred by foreign citizens already retired in Malta, who benefit from a slower pace of life, great amenities, and transportation, appreciated restaurants, plus affordable house rental and daily expenses:
+Gozo is a Maltese city preferred by foreign citizens already retired in Malta, who benefit from a slower pace of life, great amenities, and transportation, appreciated restaurants, plus affordable house rental and daily expenses.

 We recommend those who want to move to Malta to opt for the legal services offered by our company.
 Our immigration lawyers in Malta have experience in a wide range of legal areas and can help foreigners apply for a visa, obtain a residence permit or Maltese citizenship.
 The process can be greatly simplified and you will have the guarantee that all the documents required by the authorities are drawn up correctly from a legal point of view.